wlerin/feralfilehosting/Feral Wiki/Software/Teamspeak 3 server/readme.md

 ### Manual Installation steps:

-We need the Linux Server amd64 3.0.*.*  which you can download manually and then upload to your server.
+We need the `Linux Server amd64 3.0.10`  which you can download manually and then upload to your server.
 Please just upload the zip to your server root/home folder to keep in line with the rest of the guide.

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/Software/Teamspeak%203%20server/0.png)